 12. Stand-up Paddleboarding

 If heights aren’t your thing, test your balance out with a stand-up paddleboarding small group tour.
 On this tour, you’ll paddle through the calm, crystal clear, turquoise waters of Chania’s coastline.
-There’ll be the opportunity to explore hidden caves, and to swim and snorkel.
+There’ll be the opportunity to explore hidden caves and to swim and snorkel.

 Where to Stay in Chania, Crete

-Chania has an extensive variety of hotels, hostels and guesthouses to choose from.
+Chania City has an extensive variety of hotels, hostels and guesthouses to choose from.
 We stayed in a lovely central hotel called Amphitriti Hotel.

 If you prefer a more modern hotel you may like Kriti Hotel, which is where we stayed at the end of our trip.
-If you prefer hostels, Cocoon City Hostel, could be a good choice.
+If you prefer hostels, Cocoon City Hostel could be a good choice.

 There are so many things to do in Chania on Crete in Greece; this post only covers some of them.
 Try to extend your trip slightly if possible, so you have time to explore as much as possible that this captivating city has to offer.